whatthevet/howtochicken/docs/how-to.md

 ## Buying your chicken(s)

-Ideally get your chickens from a National Poultry Improvement Plan (NPIP) certified hatchery.
-These hatcheries are tested/monitored for certain diseases:
+Ideally get your chickens from a National Poultry Improvement Plan (NPIP) certified hatchery or breeder that has also vaccinated for Marek's disease.
+These hatcheries/breeders are tested/monitored for certain diseases in order to be NPIP certified:

 > " The NPIP was initiated to help diminish the spread of Pullorum Disease, caused by Salmonella Pullorum which was rampant in the poultry industry and could cause upwards of 80% mortality in baby poultry.
 The program was later extended to include testing and monitoring for other poultry diseases [[C6](/citations?id=citation-c6)]."